MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-build-rag.md

 ## Application code structure

 Create a folder called **rag-tutorial** on your local machine.
-This tutorial series walks through creation of the contents of each file.
+By the end of this tutorial series, **rag-tutorial** folder will provide the setup and scripts required to build, deploy, and test a Retrieval-Augmented Generation (RAG) based chat app based on the prompt flow SDK.
 When you complete the tutorial series, your folder structure looks like this:

 ```text
 rag-tutorial/